-This button will scroll up through a list of menu selections.
-ENTER The button is used to select choices in a menu viewed in the display.
+This button will scroll up through a list of menu selections or go to the next character on a character selection line.
+ENTER The button is used to select choices in a menu viewed in the display and to add the selected character to the name and advance one character.
 This button controls the backlight on the display.
-This button will scroll down through a list of menu selections.
-EXIT This button exits to the previous menu.
-This button turns the meter on or off.
+This button will scroll down through a list of menu selections or go to the previous character selection line.
+EXIT This button exits to the previous menu on the name edit screen, the name will not be saved. • This button turns the meter on or off.

-■ SAMPLE HOLDERS
+SAMPLE HOLDERS

 The sample chamber is designed for 25 mm round tubes.
-An adapter to hold 16 mm COD tubes and 1 cm square UDV cuvettes is included.
+An adapter to hold 16 mm COD tubes and 10 mm square UDV cuvettes is included.
+10 cm cuvettes can be scanned only at 525 nm and 568 nm.
+The light path is blocked at 428 nm and 635 nm with the use of the adapter.
+COD tubes can be scanned at all wavelengths.

-Position the COD/UDV Adapter (Code 1724) so that the notches in the adapter fit around the posts on the chamber.
+Position the COD/UDV Adapter [Code 1724] so that the notches in the adapter fit around the posts on the chamber.
 Turn the adapter counterclockwise until the arrows are at the top and bottom of the chamber and the adapter is locked into place.
 Turn the adapter clockwise to unlock the adapter and remove it from the chamber.